tgood13/ChessAI/README.md

 ### Random AI
 - Randomly selects a move from its available valid moves

-## Known Bugs
-- No En passant rule for pawns
-- AI moves too quickly which makes the timers unfair in a Human vs AI matchup

 ## How it looks
 ### Menu Screen
 ![Menu Screen](https://i.paste.pics/2a85bce419c3b4a6472399bd5c534129.png)